Types of New York health insurance

 Health insurance costs depend on the plan type, benefit design, insurer, number of people covered and where you live.

-Here are the monthly average lowest-cost plan premiums by tier in New York:
+Here are the monthly average lowest-cost plan premiums by tier in New York for 2024:

 Source: Kaiser Family Foundation